TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 3/2) Structures & Materials/3) Fatigue & Creep/3) Aircraft Level Design Considerations for Fatigue/1) Airframe Design Considerations.md

 These are the primary design philosophies in aircraft design.
 They can sometimes be called "Safety By Retirement", "Safety By Design", and "Safety By Inspection".
 #### Safe Life Design
-The safe life is the number of flights/landings/flight hours, during which there is a low probablility that the strength will degrade below design strength.
+The safe life is the number of flights/landings/flight hours, during which there is a low probability that the strength will degrade below design strength.
 The design criteria are:
 - Safety by retirement
 - Fatigue failure not likely to occur during the design life
-- Safe-life interval = projected lifepan fo the aircraft = crack free service life.
+- Safe-life interval = projected lifespan of the aircraft = crack free service life.
 #### Fail Safe Design
 Designed NOT to fail
 There are three cases: